All Episodes

 And in many ways, that handshake was a monetary handshake.

-You know, Silicon Valley gave a lot of backing to some of these elements in the right wing.
+You know, Silicon Valley gave a lot of backing to some of these elements in the right wing, but it was also an ideological handshake that served to kind of buttress and fortify the establishment conservative position.

 They didn't want to hear criticisms of Israel.

-They didn't want to hear criticisms of legal immigration, they didn't want to hear pushback from kind of a more ordnery religious base, which, you know, the GOP, I think is uncomfortable with the fact that they're a little more radical than the mainstream GOP.
+They didn't want to hear pushback from kind of a more ornery religious base, which, you know, the GOP, I think is uncomfortable at the fact that they're a little more radical than the mainstream GOP.

-And so ultimately it all kind of came tumbling down when the censorship abated, and it basically became unignorable that there was this very lively, very energetic, very radical element on the right wing that and I I like what you said in your intro.
+And it basically became unignorable that there was this very lively, very energetic, very radical element on the right wing that, and I like what you said in your intro, you could pretend that you're not giving those people a voice or a platform.

-Uh, but they do exist and they're still out there.
+You could pretend they don't exist, but they do exist and they're still out there.

-And when you take away their voice, uh they just get angry, you know.
+And when you take away their voice, they just get angry, you know, and we kind of saw that at January 6th.

-So, as far as, you know, why that has happened, why has the conversation opened up?
+So as far as, you know, why that has happened, why has the conversation opened up?

-Like I said, the timeline was roughly 2017-2018.
+Like I said, the timeline was roughly 2017, 2018.

-And so it was really the confluence of those things opening up the conversation in terms of the the medium, which is social media, but then also kind of a thawing on that topic, suddenly it became undeniable.
+And so it's really the confluence of those things, opening up the conversation in terms of the medium, which is social media.

-Maybe they're not as far as me, but uh definitely people are more comfortable asking certain questions, and I've kind of been rightly placed.
+Maybe they're not as far as me, but definitely people are more comfortable asking certain questions.

 Everybody knows I was the one talking about this.